A-Waterman/intrusion-detection/README.md

 ### Files

-report.md contains the final written report.
+report.md and report.pdf each contains the final written report.

 img directory contains generated images for the written report